Baker-IGM/IGME-110/exercises/imageOptimizeExercise/imgOptExercise.md

 2. Open the Save for Web Panel (`File > Export > Save for Web (Legacy)`), and choose `4-Up` on the tab at the top.

-3. Change the zoom level to `200%`, and drag any of the images so that you can see the side of the cup (dragging one will affect all of them).
+3. Change the Zoom Level to `200%`, and drag any of the images so that you can see the side of the cup (dragging one will affect all of them).
 Your screen should look something like this:
 ![photoshop zoom example](bijela1.png)

 4. If the image in the top left corner isn't set to `Original`, select it and choose `Original` from the `Preset` menu in the top right corner of the panel.